danielscholl/aks-storage-poc/README.md

 ## Purpose

-This PoC attempts to address critical limitations in keyless Azure Files access with AKS, offering a practical path forward.
+This PoC attempts to address critical limitations in keyless Azure Storage access with AKS, offering a practical path forward.
 The goal is to enable organizations to align AKS storage strategies with modern security practices, particularly zero-trust and least-privilege principles, while reducing operational friction.

 ## Choose Your Path